-China is believed to have a rather weak health and safety regime for manufactured goods and agricultural products.
-Problems include weak consumer protection laws and poorly enforced regulations, lack of inspections and ineffective penalties for code violators, underfunded and understaffed regulatory agencies and poor interagency cooperation, the proliferation of fake goods and ingredients, the existence of numerous unlicensed producers, falsified export documents, extensive pollution,5 intense competition that often induces firms to cut corners, the relative absence of consumer protection advocacy groups, failure by Chinese companies to effectively monitor the quality of their suppliers' products, restrictions on the media,6 and extensive government corruption and lack of accountability, especially at the local government level.
+Many analysts contend that China's health and safety regime for manufactured goods and agricultural products is fragmented and ineffective.
+Problems are seen as including weak consumer protection laws and poorly enforced regulations, lack of inspections and ineffective penalties for code violators, underfunded and understaffed regulatory agencies and poor interagency cooperation, the proliferation of fake goods and ingredients, the existence of numerous unlicensed producers, falsified export documents, extensive pollution,5 intense competition that often induces firms to cut corners, the relative absence of consumer protection advocacy groups, failure by Chinese firms to closely monitor the quality of their suppliers' products, restrictions on the media,6 and extensive government corruption and lack of accountability, especially at the local level.

 Chinese officials contend that most Chinese-made products are safe and note that U.S. recalls for health and safety reasons have involved a number of countries (as well as U.S. products).
-They also argue that some of the blame for recalled products belongs to U.S. importers or by U.S. designers.
-They further contend that some U.S. products imported into China have failed to meet Chinese standards.
-However, they have
+They also argue that some of the blame for recalled products belongs to U.S. importers or designers.
+They further contend that some U.S. products imported into